- Date : 26/04/2020

 4. Other charges

-Prices for gold jewellery are not always straightforward.
-Gold sellers may not always tell you the charges, unless you ask, so make sure you ask.
-In addition to the per gram price, you might also have to pay for making charges and wastage.
+Gold price for is not always straightforward.
+Gold sellers may not always tell you the charges, unless you ask, so make sure you ask. the per gram price, you might also have to pay for making charges and wastage.
 These additional costs may differ based on the ornament and from one seller to the next.
 Only once you decide on a particular piece will you know how much you are paying in other charges.